 The exact cause of subungual melanoma is unknown, meaning that patients cannot take specific steps to prevent this condition.
 However, because it may be associated with trauma to the hands and feet, you may want to keep yours hands and feet protected.2 For example, you can protect your hands and feet by wearing gloves during heavy labor, or wearing protective gear and sturdy shoes during sports.

 Early detection is crucial to the treatment of subungual melanoma, so be sure to tell your doctor about any changes to your nails.1 You can regularly check your nails, fingers, and toes for any bruising, streaking, or changes.3

-Diagnosing nail melanoma
+Diagnosing melanoma on the nail